More weakness seen as dollar posts worst year since 2017

 “The magnitude of the twin deficits dwarfs any other major economy,” he said.

-They pared gains but ended up 9.76pc and 6.82pc this year, respectively.

-The dollar slipped 4.90pc this year against the Japanese currency to 103.25 yen.
+The dollar slipped 4.90% this year against the Japanese currency to 103.25 yen.
 It is holding just above a nine-month low of 102.86 yen reached on Dec.
 17.

-Bitcoin blasted to a record high of $29,300 on Thursday, taking the yearly gain for the world's most popular cryptocurrency past 300pc.
+Bitcoin blasted to a record high of $29,300 on Thursday, taking the yearly gain for the world’s most popular cryptocurrency past 300%.

 Sterling got a boost after Britain’s markets watchdog intervened hours before the country leaves the European Union’s single market on Thursday with a partial climbdown on curbs that risked disrupting swaps trades worth billions of euros.

-The greenback fell 1.79pc this year against the Canadian dollar, ending at 1.2755 Canadian dollars.
-The loonie's recent rise has lagged other currencies as oil prices waver.
+The greenback fell 1.79% this year against the Canadian dollar, ending at 1.2755 Canadian dollars.
+The loonie’s recent rise has lagged other currencies as oil prices waver.

 “The lack of direction in oil prices over that last 10 days or so has rendered the Canadian dollar the underperformer of the dollar bloc pack,” analysts at Action Economics said in a report on Thursday.
 Oil is a major Canadian export.